-Osteostrong is another company Dr. Jaquish is involved with, along with Tony Robbins.
-Recall from above, Dr Jaquish reversed his moms osteoporosis with a device he developed.
+Osteostrong is another company Dr. Jaquish is involved with, along with motivational guru Tony Robbins.
+Recall from above Dr. Jaquish reversed his mom's osteoporosis with a device he developed.
 Much of his research has been with bone health.

 15 Weight Loss And X3 Bar

 If you only do the exercises, I'm not convinced you will lose a lot of weight.
-If weight loss is one of your goals, you will have to also follow the X3 Bar nutrition program – or some other lower calorie eating program.
+If weight loss is one of your goals, you will have to also follow the X3 Bar nutrition program – or some other lower-calorie eating program.
 One of the things most people don't know is exercise – by itself – is not very good for weight loss.
 Most people just don't burn enough calories.
-I think the same thing is true for 10 minute X3 Bar workouts too.
+I think the same thing is true for 10-minute X3 Bar workouts too.

-Here's what I think: advice about reducing added sugars, increasing fiber and using the glycemic index is really about eating fewer calories.
-Exercise doesn't burn as many calories as you think so if weight loss is the goal, you have to eat fewer calories.
+I think that advice about reducing added sugars, increasing fiber, and using the glycemic index is really about eating fewer calories.
+Exercise doesn't burn as many calories as you think.
+So if losing weight is your goal, you have to eat fewer calories.

 X3 Bar Testimonials

 There are several X3 Bar reviews online.
 Some people are saying some pretty impressing things.
-For example, at 2:08 minutes into this video, Dr. Jaquish hints he put on 30 pounds of muscle in 1 year when using the X3 device
+For example, at 2:08 minutes into this video, Dr. Jaquish hints he put on 30 pounds of muscle in 1 year when using the X3 device:

 He was a muscular guy before he invented the X3 Bar system.
-He didn't start off as a 90 pound weakling and turn into the big guy you see in the X3 Bar videos.
+He didn't start off as a 90-pound weakling and turn into the big guy you see in the X3 Bar videos.
 I just want to point this out in case you did not know.